 Conclusion:

 Bangladesh’s 2023 dengue outbreak is characterized by a higher incidence of dengue cases in the southern districts of the country.
-Inconstant to the historical epicentre in the capital city Dhaka, the 2023 outbreak resulted in a significant number (65%) of cases recorded from outside Dhaka.
+In contrast to the historical epicentre in the metropolitan capital city Dhaka, the 2023 outbreak resulted in a significant number (65%) of cases recorded from outside Dhaka.
 The spreading of cases was facilitated by urbanization as indicated in the proportion of urban vs rural people, and a higher temperature and rainfall in the southern districts.
-In general, there was an early onset and surge of dengue cases in the capital city Dhaka with an earlier rainfall in March (90 mm) and the spreading of the virus during Eid-Al-Adha, the Muslim’s largest religious festival in the country.
-A higher proportion of deaths were recorded in the capital city Dhaka which might be associated with increased secondary infection in the country.country Bangladesh needs short-, medium--, and long-term plans to control or at least alleviate the burden of dengue-related cases and deaths in the country.
+In general, there was an early onset and surge of dengue cases in the capital city Dhaka with an earlier rainfall in March (90 mm) and the possible spreading of the virus during Eid-Al-Adha, the largest Muslim religious festival in the country.
+A higher proportion of deaths were recorded in the capital city Dhaka which might be associated with increased secondary infection in the city as well as care seeking of severe dengue cases from all around the country to the capital city hospitals.country.
+Bangladesh needs short-, medium-, and long-term plans to control or at least alleviate the burden of dengue-related cases and deaths in the country.
 Finally, long-term planning is essential to address the event of unusual rainfall which extends vector season in the country.

 Conflicts of interest: The authors declare no conflict of interest.